DevonDeRaad/RADstackshelpR/README.md

 vcf file into a local directory, and named it according to the parameter settings for the given run.

-#### Note: The vcf file output by Stacks containing only variant site information for each sample will be called ‘populations.snps.vcf’, unless you renamed it yourself by setting the -o flag in populations.
+#### Note: The variant sites only vcf file output by Stacks will be called ‘populations.snps.vcf’ unless you renamed it yourself by setting the -o flag in populations.
 This is the vcf file that you want to use for input to RADstackshelpR functions.

 ### Use RADstackshelpR to visualize the output of these 5 runs and determine the optimal value for the parameter ‘m’.